Young-Lo/workshop2/index.md

-Welcome to the webpage of the second workshop on "The future of SN host galaxy studies", funded by a grant from (*Mark' grant*) ([PITT-PACC](http://www.physicsandastronomy.pitt.edu/pittpacc)).
+Welcome to the webpage of the second workshop on "The future of SN host galaxy studies", funded by EU/FP7-ERC grant no. [615929].

 ## Rationale